dewayneku/StringEncryptor-3000/README.md

 # YourMomsFile-Encryptor
-this program is supposed to be a lightweight file encryptot using python.
+this program is intended to be a lightweight file encryptor using python.